 Despite the concerns, retail adoption of chip cards has been widespread.
 NRF surveys show 99 percent of mid-size and large retailers had chip readers in operation by the end of 2017 and that 81 percent of small retailers had done the same.

-In the most recent development, all four major credit card companies — Visa, MasterCard, American Express and Discover — have announced that they will no longer require signatures on credit card transactions beginning this spring.
-NRF responded that doing so would not jeopardize security but that the card industry should take the next step and require the use of PINs.
+In the spring of 2018, all four major credit card companies – Visa, MasterCard, American Express and Discover – stopped requiring signatures on credit card transactions.
+(Retailers still have the option of requiring their customers to sign.)
+NRF responded that dropping signatures would not jeopardize security but that the card industry should take the next step and require the use of PINs.

 The move to EMV was prompted, in part, by data breaches in which credit card numbers were stolen.
 But the chip only confirms that the card is not counterfeit and does nothing to protect card information stored in databases or being transmitted for payment processing.
 With the chip failing to address those issues, retailers have moved forward on sophisticated security steps of their own.
 An NRF survey found that by the end of 2019 80 percent of retailers expect to have adopted point-to-point encryption, which protects card data being transmitted.
 In addition, 89 percent are adopting tokenization, which protects information stored in a database.
 Some retailers have said the numbers would be higher if not for resources diverted to chip cards.

 In 2018, NRF helped form the Secure Payments Partnership, a new coalition intended to improve the security of the U.S. payments system ranging from credit and debit cards to emerging technology.
-The group — which includes financial services companies such as the Star and Shazam ATM networks along with retailers for the first time — has urged the card industry to make PIN available among other steps.
+The group – which includes financial services companies such as the Star and Shazam ATM networks along with retailers for the first time – has urged the card industry to make PIN or more advanced authentication available.